-- 282 NOVELL NETWORKING V 1-4 credits Prerequisite: 2600:274.
-This course addresses specific technological changes in networking theory and practice. - 284 WORKING WITH TCP/IP 2 credits Prerequisite: 2600:274.
-Knowledge and skills necessary to plan, configure and troubleshoot a TCP/IP network.
+NOVELL NETWORKING V 282

+Prerequisite: 2600:274.
+This course addresses specific technological changes in networking theory and practice.

+WORKING WITH TCP/IP 284

+Prerequisite: 2600:274.
+Knowledge and skills necessary to plan. configure and troubleshoot a TCP/IP network.
 Advanced skills and abilities to handle more challenging network situations than encountered in prior networking courses.

-290 SPECIAL TOPICS: COMPUTER SERVICE AND NETWORK TECHNOLOGY 1-5 credits Prerequisite: Permission.
-This course is designed to allow for special topics and subject areas of particular interest to students.
+290 SPECIAL TOPICS: COMPUTER SERVICE AND NETWORK TECHNOLOGY

+Prerequisite: Permission.
+This course is designed to allow for special topics and subject areas of particular interest to stu-